danfuzz/lactoserv/tests/README.md

 This directory is for integration tests.
 As of this writing, things here are a bit ad-hoc and not 100% automated.

-To run these tests, first build and run the system, and _then_ run the script `run-all` in this directory.
-You can also run it as `ubik run-tests --type=integration`.
+To run these tests, first build the system.
+Then, either:

+* Run the tests fully standalone:
+  * Run `run-all --run-server` in this directory, or run `ubik run-tests --type=integration`.
+* Run the tests while monitoring the log:
+  * Run the system, e.g. by `ubik run`.
+  * Run the tests with `run-all` in this directory (with no options).

 - - - - - - - - - -
 ```